infinet/xt_wgobfs/README.md

 section.

+### IPv6

+For IPv6, replace `iptables` with `ip6tables` in rules.
+It is also necessary to reduce the MTU of wireguard interface, for example, set the MTU to 1280.

 ### TCP MSS fix

 It is necessary to clamp TCP MSS on TCP traffic over tunnel.
 Symptoms of TCP